Best time to find cheap flights, 2% potential price drop

 Thursday is currently, on average, the cheapest day to fly to Portland.
 Flying on Sunday will result in higher flight prices.

-At the moment, flights in the morning are likely to offer the best value for money for your Portland trip.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Portland trip.
 A flight at noon will more often than not be of higher cost.

 Flights to Portland didn’t bring settlers to this West Coast city, but Portland remains as a destination spot in U.S. history and welcomes millions of travelers on Portland flights each year.
 Portland is best known for its pivotal role during the California Gold Rush in the 1850s.
 The city continued to thrive with the addition of railroads in the late 1800s and was the site of the Lewis and Clark Centennial Exposition in 1905.
 Today, Portland’s diverse economy, including more than 1,700 high-tech companies that are based here, keep millions of travelers booking flights to Portland every year.